Bernsai/CovarianceFingerprint/README.md

 and our package [gpmretrieval](https://github.com/Bernsai/GaussianProcessModelRetrieval) for Gaussian process model inference.

+## Example
+In `test/Example.py` we provide an exemplary application of our proposed concept of _Covariance Fingerprints_ to a financial dataset covering the _DAX Performance Index_ (which needs to be separately retrieved via [Yahoo Finance](https://finance.yahoo.com/quote/%5EN225/history)).
+The resulting matching regions may be further analyzed and interwove using our interval-based implementation of Allen relations [2] (cf. `main/AllenRelations.py`).

 ## References

 [1] F. Berns and C. Beecks, Stochastic Time Series Representation for Interval Pattern Mining via Gaussian Processes, in SDM, SIAM, 2021.

+[2] J. F. Allen, Maintaining knowledge about temporal intervals, Commun.
+ACM, 26 (1983), pp. 832–843.